m-sample/writing/Linux/linux-process-model.md

 may exit with no effect on other members of the process group and they retain the same PGID, even though the process with that PID no longer exists.
-Note that even with pid-wrap (re-use of a recently used pid on busy systems), the Linux kernel ensures the PGID pid of an exited process group leader is not reused until all members of that process group have exited (i.e. there is no way their PGID could accidentally refer to a new process).
+Note that even with pid-wrap (re-use of a recently used pid on busy systems), the Linux kernel ensures the pid of an exited process group leader is not reused until all members of that process group have exited (i.e. there is no way their PGID could accidentally refer to a new process).